idsc-frazzoli/zarc/README.md

   * Bash programs that set up environment variables and launch the local server upon boot
 * MATLAB
   * Useful MATLAB scripts for processing ROS bag file.
 The bag files store all the message data (time stamped sensor measurements, actuator commands, etc) during an experiment
+  * ZARC scripts have been added to visualize outputs from the IMU and encoders, as well as scripts needed to visualize data from the VICON motion capture system
 * workspace
   * **Robotic Operating System (ROS)** workspace that contains the barc package.
 This package holds the source code to control the vehicle using the ROS framework